Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Activated charcoal, crushed newspaper or Nok-Out will remove the smell.

 Open the cooler and air it out.
 Afterwards, clean it with vinegar and water.
-You can now use Activated charcoal in the cooler.
-This will remove the smell inside your cooler.

 Cover the bottom of a throw away aluminum pan with charcoal, pour some lemon juice over the charcoal and set it in the bottom of your cooler with the lid on for 24 to 48 hours.
 Works great in refrigerators as well.